Masihtabaei/reswhis/README.md

 - **Websocket-based**: Broader client support (also possible to integrate into web apps without native socket support)
 - **Parallel server**: Simultaneous transcription for multiple clients.

-## Installation

-In all cases you need to install:

 ## Requirements

 General and independent requirements: